 Sunny – Pick your own fruit

-Head to a pick your own fruit farm when the sun is shining and gather punnets of fresh raspberries, strawberries, blueberries and more.
+Head to a pick-your-own-fruit farm when the sun is shining and gather punnets of fresh raspberries, strawberries, blueberries and more.
 Scotland produces some of the best soft fruits in the world, particularly in areas such as Perthshire, Angus and Fife.

 Rainy – Visit a distillery

 Discover how the ‘water of life’ is crafted on a distillery tour and listen as your talented guide brings the process to life.
 You can even enjoy a warming dram at the end too.
+Eden Mill St Andrews, Fettercairn Distillery, Edradour Distillery and Lindores Abbey Distillery are just a few of the places you can visit.

 Sunny – Sea kayaking

 Enjoy a paddling adventure as the sunlight glitters on the water around you.
-Great places for sea kayaking include the waters around Argyll & The Isles, the Isle of Cumbrae and the Outer Hebrides.
+Great places for sea kayaking include the waters around Argyll & The Isles, the Isle of Cumbrae and up towards the Outer Hebrides.

-Rainy – Drumlanrig Castle
+Rainy – Inveraray Castle

 Sunny – Highland Wildlife Park